 BSCW lets you upload a local file to a folder as a document on the BSCW server.
-Popular browsers feature a file uploading function (e.g. Chrome, Edge, Firefox, Internet Explorer, Opera and Safari), so you need no additional software to upload documents.
+Popular browsers (e.g. Chrome, Edge, Firefox, Internet Explorer, Opera and Safari) feature a file uploading function per drag & drop: you select a file on your local computer, drag it with your mouse to the BSCW browser window and drop it there by releasing the mouse key.
+This way, you may also upload several files or complete folder contents.